Daewoo Precision Industries K1

+In official classification by the Ministry of National Defense (South Korea), the rifle is designated a Submachine gun (기관단총) despite its use of rifle caliber cartridges, similar to the naming of the CAR-15 Submachine Gun (Model 607).
+This is primarily due to the K1 replacing the M3 submachine gun in purpose and difference in terminology in Korean.

 Development

 In 1976, the ROKA Special Warfare Command requested a new weapon to replace the old M3 submachine gun.
 In the following year, ADD launched a project derived from the XB rifle, which started in 1972 to replace licensed M16A1s with indigenous weapons.
-Under the demands of the ROKASWC, the new submachine gun must acquire greater firepower, light weight, cost effectiveness, and easy access to spare parts.
+Under the demands of the ROK-SWC, the new weapon must have greater firepower, light weight, cost effectiveness, and easy access to spare parts.
 The first prototypes were made in 1980, and entered service in 1981 after series of field test.

 But due to the design of its flash suppressor, the K1 exhibited serious problems in service with the ROK armed forces.
 The original version had excessive recoil, noise, flash, and weak stock due to increase in firepower.
 These problems caused difficulty in aiming especially during night operation.

 These shortcomings were later fixed by the development and adoption of a new flash suppressor, which has three holes in the top right quadrant to limit muzzle flip under rapid fire and reduces flash to one-third of that of the early K1.
 This new version of K1 is known as the K1A and its production began in 1982.
-All K1 submachine guns in service were subsequently modified to the K1A standard.

-The K1A is often mated with the PVS-4K rail integration System.
+All K1's in service were subsequently modified to the K1A standard.The K1A is often mated with the PVS-4K rail integration system created by Dong In Optical (DI Optical).
 It is seen as a potential candidate for the "Warrior Platform", a Korean next-generation infantry project.

-Since 2014, newly produced and repaired K1A received new barrel suited for firing 5.56x45mm NATO ammunition.
+Since 2014, newly produced and repaired K1A received new barrel suited for firing 5.56×45mm NATO ammunition.
+Various RIS systems developed by D.I (Dong In) Optical and MITS have been issued in small quantities, primarily to SWC units.

-Differences
+Differences from K2

-Most of the time, K1 submachine gun is regarded as a shortened or carbine version of Daewoo Precision Industries K2 assault rifle.
-However, although the two guns share development history they are very different from each other for the following reasons:
+Although the K1 and K2 share development history they are very different from each other for the following reasons: